Shmuma/pytorch_tests/pract_rl/hw7/seminar_kungfu/docs/log.md

 After looking at net with and without clipping, I have impression that clipping is only makes it worse.
 Stopped version 3, restarted it without clipping but with lower LR

+Version without clipping stagnated with entropy_loss=0.0...
+Next try is to leave clip, but increase it to 100.0